 The implementation program description does not identify specific acquisitions.
 Instead, it references land-based implementation actions that will achieve subwatershed goals.
 Land rights availability is highly opportunity-based and, further, identifying specific properties in a plan format would put public funds at a disadvantage in negotiating with landowners.
 In addition, the timing of land rights purchases typically is driven by external (landowner) requirements that would not easily accommodate additional procedures to formally incorporate specific acquisitions into the Plan.
-The above implementation program description, with its linkage to identified subwatershed goals, and in conjunction with the procedures stated here, is intended to meet Plan requirements for capital expenditures.
+The above implementation program description, with its linkage to identified subwatershed goals, and in conjunction with the procedures.